 Mugged for Disguise: Fives does this to a fellow clone trooper in the Order 66 arc.
-Justified in this case, as they're all clones and thus sized identically.
+Of course, in this case they are all clones and thus sized identically.

-Multiple Choice Past: A new backstory was written for General Grievous, in which his inability to become a Jedi Knight motivates him to procure robotic upgrades to improve his fighting ability, as well as instilling a hatred and resentment of the Jedi.
+Multiple-Choice Past: A new backstory was written for General Grievous for this series, in which his inability to become a Jedi Knight motivates him to procure robotic upgrades to improve his fighting ability, as well as instilling a hatred and resentment of the Jedi.
 This contradicts the existing backstory, in which he was mortally injured in a shuttle crash arranged by Count Dooku and agreed to help the Separatist cause in exchange for a robotic body.
 The new backstory is not explicitly shown in "Lair of Grievous", but is implied by a series of statues that exhibit him in various stages of his transformation and a comment from Grievous that he chose the modifications himself.
 The creators have explicitly stated that they prefer to let the viewer decide which backstory to follow.

 Musical Spoiler: It's pretty easy to guess that everything isn't going to be sunshine and daises in the season 5 finale given the music that precedes the big moment.